tparchman/F25_BIOL792/week2_LinuxII/LinuxII_primer.md

 $ nano myfile.txt
 ```

+Yall dont need to worry about in terminal editors for now.
+Introducing them here so that you get the idea; when and why they are important will become apparent later when we learn to work on remote servers.

 ## 4. Compression and decompression using `gzip` and `gunzip`

-Compression and de-compression are regular activities associated with large text data files, so get comfortable with it. `gzip` is a command for compressing and decompressing files.
+Compression and de-compression are regular activities associated with large text data files, so get comfortable with it. `gzip` is a command for compressing and decompressing files. **Compression is critical for preserving disc space and for moving large data between computers or servers over remote connection.** While you may need data in its uncompressed form, there is never a reason to NOT store data in compressed form.

 Compressed .gz files can be easily decompressed.